Overview

 of principal or interest and the security will go into default.

-less liquid than securities traded on an exchange, and you should be aware of the fact that you may
+investments are less liquid than securities traded on an exchange, and you should be aware of the

-not be able sell these products outside of prescribed time periods.
-You should consult your advisor
+fact that you may not be able sell these products outside of prescribed time periods.
+You should

-prior to purchasing products considered illiquid and in instances where changes in your financial
+consult your advisor prior to purchasing products considered illiquid and in instances where

-situation and objectives may increase your need for liquidity.
+changes in your financial situation and objectives may increase your need for liquidity.

-Inflation Risk.
-Security prices and portfolio returns will likely vary in response to changes in inflation
+Inflation Risk: Security prices and portfolio returns will likely vary in response to changes in inflation

 and interest rates.
 Inflation causes the value of future dollars to be worth less and may reduce the